ilyshaxa/shaxa.dev/README.md

 5. **Setup MFA** (if using /keys page):
    - First deploy with only `KEYS_PAGE_PASSWORD` set
    - Visit `yourdomain.com/keys/setup-mfa`
-   - Follow setup wizard to generate `TOTP_SECRET` and `BACKUP_CODES`
+   - Follow setup wizard to generate `TOTP_SECRET`
-   - Add these to Vercel environment variables
+   - Add this to Vercel environment variables
    - Redeploy

 ### Configuration Files